 2. How do I structure Google Classroom effectively?

-This helps students navigate content easily and reduces confusion.
+An effective Google Classroom structure uses clear topics and well-organized modules.
+A consistent lesson format helps students navigate content easily and reduces confusion.

 3. Why is structure important in self-paced learning?